 Save on Admission to Popular Attractions

-Regular admission to a number of these attractions are included on the Washington DC Explorer Pass.
+Regular admission to a number of these attractions are included on the Go Washington DC pass.

 Choose as you go from a bunch of Washington DC attractions & activities and save up to 40% off combined admission vs paying at the gate.

-Please note, some of these special May and Memorial Day weekend events may be separately ticketed and not included on the Washington DC Explorer Pass.
+Please note, some of these special May and Memorial Day weekend events may be separately ticketed and not included on the Go Washington DC pass.

 Big Bus Washington DC Sightseeing Tour

-If you’re a first time visitor to DC, or if you have been but your excursions have been confined to only a few places, consider a hop-on hop-off DC bus tour.
+If you’re a first time visitor to DC, or if want to see more of what the city has to offer, consider a hop-on hop-off DC bus tour.

-The flexibility it provides is great for a start-of-summer vacation, because when the mood strikes you can get off and explore further.
-Then, when you’re tired or bored, hop back on for some more guided narration.
+The flexibility it provides is great for a start-of-summer vacation, taking you to Washington DC’s top sights and famous landmarks.
+Then, when you fancy seeing something new or resting your feet, hop back on for some more guided narration.

 Plus, you can always ride on the open-air top of the bus to enjoy the sun and the sights.

-Getting In: Hop On Hop Off Big Bus Washington DC tickets are available on the Washington DC Explorer Pass.
+Getting In: Hop On Hop Off Big Bus Washington DC tickets are available on the Go Washington DC pass.

 George Washington’s Mount Vernon